gouldsonium/the-modding-bungalo/contribute.md

 Be sure to checkout the the Github repo and click the issues tabe where you can raise an issue ticket with your requested changes

 [Request a change](https://github.com/gouldsonium/the-modding-bungalo/issues/new/choose){: .btn }

+{: .important}
+Requires a Github acccount to raise an issue ticket